The compendium

 Read full article

-Baluchari sarees depict mythological scenes on the pallu, woven in rich silk with silk brocade.
-Dry cleaning keeps the motifs crisp.
-Traditionally worn during Puja celebrations and special occasions.
+Mythological scenes woven into the pallu in rich silk brocade — traditionally worn during Puja celebrations and special occasions.

 Read full article